orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Basically: does there exist a single connection between the two?
 - Homotopy equivalence: When superposed perspectives can be collapsed to a single point.

-##### "Superpose in more detail"
-- `qubit / linear superposition / complex numbers` is a binary superposition, ..., orbit, which is differentiable in between steps (basically, if something else from outside the context can reach in between, it would find something there. ; Based on that precision).
-So `qubits, orbits, higher-arity structures, ignorance along rays`, same thing?.
+`qubit / linear superposition / complex numbers` is a binary superposition, ..., orbit, which is differentiable in between steps (basically, if something else from outside the context can reach in between, it would find something there. ; Based on that precision).

 - Reprogrammability
 	- What does it mean for a point yo become its own direction?